UMass FAQ For Freshmen & Transfers

 What are dining dollars?
 Where can I use them?

+Basically additional dining spending money that comes with some select meal plans that you can use at different places around UMass.
 There are places on campus that do not accept dining hall meal swipes that come with residential meal plans: Blue Wall (almost restaurant-style food), Harvest Market, and different Cafes around campus.
 You need to use dining dollars, UDebit, or your own money (cash, credit) for these places.

 UDebit